TylerKroposki/College-Repo/Android/Google Maps Area Calculator/README.md

 # Google Maps Area Calculator

 This application provides a simple way to calculate the area between multiple markers on Google Maps in a variety of units.
+There is also a search bar to make finding specific locations much easier.

 ![Application Preview](https://i.imgur.com/2HpX8Hx.png)